Majestic Radios: The Depression years

-After the Wall Street Crash of 1929, Grigsby-Grunow's stock began a steep decline, eventually down to $18 per share.
+After the Wall Street Crash of 1929, Grigsby-Grunow's stock began a steep decline, eventually down to $18.00 per share, equal to $ today.
 In April, 1930, the company announced the formation of Majestic Household Utilities, a new subsidiary to manufacture refrigerators and other appliances, such as vacuum cleaners and washing machines, and deliveries of Majestic refrigerators began in October.
-A $9 million plant expansion was undertaken to produce 600 all-electric refrigerators daily.
+A $9 million plant expansion (equal to $ today) was undertaken to produce 600 all-electric refrigerators daily.
 A company distributor said Majestic's refrigerators would have "several new mechanical features" to make them silent-running and 30 percent more energy efficient that competing brands.
 Ominously, however, Time magazine was reporting on the unsold inventory of Majestic radios and decreasing company revenue by June, 1930, as consumers curtailed spending on luxury items, saying, "the radio industry is a ... sufferer in time of depression".
 As the Great Depression worsened, the company faced a number of patent infringement lawsuits and declining sales for its expensive console models.
 Grunow, notoriously irascible by nature, was forced out as president in 1931 as sales declined.
 He went on to start General Household Utilities in 1933 to manufacture Grunow refrigerators and radios, but it went out of business in 1939.

 The Majestic "Smart Set" line of less expensive, but stylish, table radios was introduced in mid-1933 and enjoyed strong sales.
-The model 161 (pictured at top) produced in 1933 was a superheterodyne receiver with Art Deco-style chrome decorative trim adorning the loudspeaker grill cloth and a hand-rubbed mahogany cabinet, having a list price of $47.50.
+The model 161 (pictured at top) produced in 1933 was a superheterodyne receiver with Art Deco-style chrome decorative trim adorning the loudspeaker grill cloth and a hand-rubbed mahogany cabinet, having a list price of $47.50, equal to $ today.
 Nonetheless, Grigsby-Grunow declared bankruptcy in November, 1933, and ended production of Majestic Radios in February, 1934.
 When the bankruptcy court rejected its reorganization plan, Grigsby-Grunow was forced into liquidation in June, 1934, at the urging of creditors and bondholders.
 The bankruptcy court ordered the trustee to establish a Refrigeration Service Department to service Majestic refrigerators and sell parts, along with parts for Majestic radios.